samdalvai/snowload-calculator/README.md

 `Snowload Calculator` is a single page web application for the computation of snow load and snow retaining systems in Italy.
-The following is an overview on the different steps that need to be performed in order to use the apllication:
+The following is an overview on the different steps that need to be performed in order to use the application:

 ## Roof data
 ![Roof Data](img/roofData.png)